uhasker/getting-things-done-in-next-js/src/chapter5/02-react-state.md

 }
 ```

-This is what the full code looks like:
+This is how the full code looks like:

 ```jsx
 import * as React from "react";